efanp14/Portfolio/README.md

-Base for portfolio, theme colour and style complete.
-Next is to add contact, resume, add projects and flesh them out.  then maybe a page for photography
+The base for the portfolio, theme colour and style are complete.
+Next is to add contacts, resumes, add projects and flesh them out.  then maybe a page for photography
-Need to fix image sizing on different size screens maybe sound effects brower bar icon
+Need to fix image sizing on different size screens
+Fix the image padding for some reason on mac books maybe sound effects browser bar icon